MrShambles/MrShambles.github.io/Code 102/class-4-structure- web-page-html.md

 <summary> What is HTML and why do we use it?</summary>

-HTML (HyperText Markup Lanuage) is a Markup Language that dines the structure of web page and its content.
+HTML (HyperText Markup Language) is a Markup Language that dines the structure of web page and its content.
 We use it because you can define headers, paragraphs, links and many more so that your browser knows how to structure that web page you are looking at.